 London Drum

-The journey from Heron Quays to Whitechapel is in fare zone 2 and you’ll have to use the DLR and London Overground tube lines, changing trains at Shadwell
+This journey is in zone 2 and you’ll have to use the DLR and London Overground lines, changing trains at Shadwell

 1. From Heron Quays take the Docklands Light Railway